xjlin0/ConnectFour/README.md

   return collections
 end
 ```
-But it only collect letters from half of the board, and rotations will be required to cover entire board and the other diagonal.
+But it only collect letters from upper left half of the board, and rotations will be required to cover entire board and the other diagonal.

 Therefore, I changed my mind.
 To check the diagonally connected chips, I first slide the rectangular board to parallelogram, and vertically slice would be diagonally connected chips: